Taco Bell introducing new item in Knoxville

 The Crispanada will be served with a spicy ranch sauce for “extra craveable dipping,” Taco Bell said.

-While the new item will only be available in Knoxville, the company is welcoming back to other items that were previously on the menu: the Bacon Club Chalupa and the Double Steak Grilled Cheese Burrito.
+While the new item will only be available in select locations, the company is welcoming back to other items that were previously on the menu: the Bacon Club Chalupa and the Double Steak Grilled Cheese Burrito.

 Both items returned to Taco Bell menus for a limited time on Thursday.
 The Bacon Club Chalupa was last seen on the menu two years ago, according to the Taco Bell Wiki Page.